AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 To resolve the issues, see [Unable to convert Word or Excel file to PDF on Windows Server](/help/forms/using/disable-uac-for-pdfgconfiguration.md).

-+++ Unable to convert Office 2019 files to PDF on Windows Server 2019
++++ Unable to convert Excel files to PDF on Windows Server 2019

-When you convert Microsoft Office 2019 files to PDF on Microsoft Windows Server 2019, you must ensure the following:
+When you convert Microsoft Excel 2019 to PDF on Microsoft Windows Server 2019, you must ensure the following:

 * While using the PDF Generator service, your Windows machine should not have any active remote connection with the AEM server (Windows RDP session).
 * The default printer must be set to Adobe PDF.